 A taxpayer's deduction for charitable contributions of inventory property generally is limited to the taxpayer's basis (typically, cost) in the inventory property.
-The Taxpayer Relief Act of 1997 provided an enhanced deduction for a three-year period for charitable contributions by certain corporations of computer technology or equipment to elementary and secondary schools and charities formed for the purpose of supporting elementary and secondary education.
+The Taxpayer Relief Act of 1997 provided an enhanced deduction for a three-year period for charitable contributions by C corporations of computer technology or equipment to elementary and secondary schools and charities formed for the purpose of supporting elementary and secondary education.
 In 2000, this provision was extended for an additional three-year period and expanded to apply to charitable contributions of computer technology or equipment to post-secondary educational institutions and public libraries.
 It was extended again in 2004.
-In 2006, this provision was extended for the enhanced deduction to property assembled by the taxpayer.
+In 2006, this provision was extended for an additional two-year period.
+In addition, the definition of property eligible for the enhanced deduction was expanded to include property assembled by the taxpayer.